 Decide on the priorities

-The objectives for the dashboard are lofty and they include the following:
+The objectives for the Pensions Dashboards are lofty and they include the following:

 - Reconcile people with lost pensions as much as possible (especially those who switch jobs frequently and have been auto-enrolled)